Fiserv/Commerce-Hub/docs/Guides-Info/Payment-Source/Source-Type.md

 The variable `sourceType` is used to determine the source of the transaction.
 Depending on the source the required variables change.

 Add minimum required fields and (for additional please refer api explorer).
-Add for other pages as well
+Add for other pages as well.

 ## SourceType
 <!--